-This week we are headed to Umbria, an un-sung region wedged between Rome and Tuscany, to discover more about the regions beautiful towns, rolling hills, delicious food and fascinating festivals.
+The Umbria region of Italy is an un-sung region wedged between Rome and Tuscany, to discover more about the region’s beautiful towns, rolling hills, delicious food, and fascinating festivals.

 In this episode, we are joined by American author and traveler Michelle Damiani who wrote a book, Il Bel Centro: a Year in the Beautiful Center, about the year she and her family, spent in the pretty Umbrian town of Spello, which was listed as one of the “Top 10 Fascinating Books about Living in a Foreign Country” by Huffington Post.
 With a planned trip around the world scuppered by the pandemic, she has now returned to spend time in the town which is home to the enchanting Infiorate flower festival, which will have us all putting Umbria on our bucket lists.

 - Buona Domenica (Happy Sunday) is a wonderful Umbrian tradition where Sunday is a day where people leave their towns and villages and head out for family meals and family adventures.
 People will actually say ‘Buona Domenica’ on a Friday as they leave work/saying goodbye.
 They don’t say happy Saturday, because Sunday is the important day that the weekend should be all about.

 - Spello, the Umbrian town, and Michelle’s base of choice, is home to the awe-inspring Infiorate flower festival.
 Held in late May or June every year.
 The tradition originally began with displays made of fennel and ginestra and has grown into a stunning display of floral art, the spirit of which is carried into the every day by the residents of Spello and their flower-pot filled streets.